ceph/rook-client-python/README.md

-# rook-ceph-client-python
+# rook-client-python

-Automatically generated models for Rook-Ceph's custom resource definitions.
+Automatically generated models for Rook's custom resource definitions.

+Right now, it supports three operators:

+* Ceph
+* Edgefs
+* Cassandra

 Can be uased to type check client code against the Rook API